Rahm tells a few Trump-like whoppers in his Stanford talk

 Number two, the strike was not over a longer school day.
 The mayor had already achieved permission from the state to lengthen the school day when the teachers went on strike.

 It was instead the end result of more than a year of belligerence from our "winning is everything" mayor.
-In 2011, he charged into office eager to prove to the older versions of the students in the Stanford classroom that he was the type of Democrat who wanted to kick some teacher-union ass.
+In 2011, he charged into office eager to prove to the older versions of the students in the Stanford classroom that he was the type of Democrat who wanted to kick some teachers' union ass.

-In the year leading up to the strike, Rahm cut teachers' salaries, insulted their motives, lengthened their hours, cussed out their union president (Karen Lewis), expanded non-union charters, and all but dared them to strike if they didn't like it.
+In the year leading up to the strike, Rahm cut teachers' salaries, insulted their motives, lengthened their hours, cussed out union president Karen Lewis, expanded nonunion charters, and all but dared them to strike if they didn't like it.

 All the while, his allies in the business community—like a certain billionaire named Bruce Rauner—cheered him on, as we know now from reading the private e-mails